 If you want to control the moisture in the bag a bit better, you can use paper towels.

-For loose-leaf lettuce, you place one or two towels on the bottom of the bag, and another one to three between the leaves.
+For loose-leaf lettuce, place one or two towels on the bottom of the bag and another one to three between the leaves.
 Those towels catch that extra moisture but still keep it near the surface of the leaves so that they stay nice and crisp.

 When it comes to crisphead lettuce, you wrap the head with the towels before placing it in the bag.

 Every day or two, you check the towels and replace wet ones.
-The rest of them that is only slightly damp is okay to stay where they are.
+The other towels that are only slightly damp are okay to stay where they are.

 You can leave wet paper towels to dry and reuse them if you want.